Welcome

 Parking

-Thirty accessible parking bays are available on a first come, first served basis (15 disabled bays and 15 wide bays for disabled/ family use) On special event days alternative parking arrangements may apply, please visit our website or contact us on 01283 245 100 for further information and advice.
-The Arboretum’s overflow car park, with a gravel surface, is located one hundred metres from the Remembrance Centre.
+Thirty accessible parking bays are available on a first come, first served basis (15 disabled bays and 15 wide bays for disabled/ family use).
+The car park has level access which is suitable for mobility aids including mobility scooters and wheelchairs.
+On special event days alternative parking arrangements may apply, please visit our website or contact us on 01283 245 100 for further information and advice.
+The Arboretum’s Car Park B, with a gravel surface, is located one hundred metres from the Remembrance Centre.
 This car park may not be suitable for wheelchairs or mobility scooters.

 Arrival